 The Homaray Project, Madagascar

 The island of Madagascar is hugely rich in biodiversity with over 80% of its species found nowhere else on Earth.
-Yet much of this biodiversity is now endangered by deforestation, with over 90% of the country’s rainforest already destroyed.
-Like much of the rest of Madagascar, Ifarantsa District in the South East of the country used to be forested but now, due to the impact of slash and burn agriculture, the nearest remaining rainforest is over 2 hours walk away.
-The loss of the forest has exposed the fragile soil, with the result that over the last 20 years growing enough food to keep their families fed has become more and more of a challenge for the local farmers of Ifarantsa.
-These farmers know that to continue to raise a harvest and put food on the table in the future, they must switch to new sustainable farming techniques, but they do not have the resources or knowledge to do so.
+Yet much of this abundant biodiversity is now endangered by deforestation, with over 90% of the country’s rainforest already destroyed.
+Like the majority of Madagascar, the Ifarantsa District in the South East of the country was once forested but now, due to the impact of slash-and-burn agriculture it takes over 2 hours walk to reach rainforest.
+Over the last 20 years the loss of the forest has exposed the fragile soil and made it increasingly more difficult for the local farmers to feed their families.
+These farmers know that to continue to put food on the table in the future, they must switch to new sustainable farming techniques.
+Currently they do not have the resources or knowledge to do so.

 This is where the Homaray Project comes in.
 This Project grew out of the vision of two local Malagasy men, Davis Randriamampionona and Rubin Ravelonandrasana, and their desire to turn around the declining fortunes of their fellow farmers by helping develop the new sustainable farming techniques they so urgently need.
 We are now working with Davis and Rubin to introduce the Inga Foundation’s sustainable agriculture method, alley cropping, to Ifarantsa in order to provide food security for the local families and halt the destruction of the rainforest.